OpenFn/docs/docs/cli.md

     },
    ```

-2. Data Key: Incase you need to path initial data to your job, Specify a path to
+2. Data Key: Incase you need to pass initial data to your job, specify a path to
    a gitignored data file
    ```json
    {